Trichoderma: Causal agent of disease

-T. aggressivum (formerly T. harzianum biotype 4) is the causal agent of green mold, a disease of cultivated button mushrooms.
+Trichoderma spp. can also be pathogenic to plants.
 Trichoderma viride is the causal agent of green mold rot of onion.
 A strain of Trichoderma viride is a known cause of dieback of Pinus nigra seedlings.

 Toxic house mold

 The common house mold, Trichoderma longibrachiatum, produces small toxic peptides containing amino acids not found in common proteins, like alpha-aminoisobutyric acid, called trilongins (up to 10% w/w).
 Their toxicity is due to absorption into human cells and production of nano-channels that obstruct vital ion channels that ferry potassium and sodium ions across the cell membrane.
 This affects in the cells action potential profile, as seen in cardiomyocytes, pneumocytes and neurons leading to conduction defects.
 Trilongins are highly resistant to heat and antimicrobials making primary prevention the only management option.

 Medical uses

 Cyclosporine A (CsA), a calcineurin inhibitor produced by the fungi Trichoderma polysporum, Tolypocladium inflatum, and Cylindrocarpon lucidum, is an immunosuppressant prescribed in organ transplants to prevent rejection.